The University of Chicago Administrative Records Survey

 - Has a departmental history or overview ever been written?

-In the coming months selected areas of the University will be visited as a pilot project to be concluded in summer 2013.
-If you wish to contact the University Archives for further information about the administrative records survey before your office visit is scheduled, we would welcome your questions:
+If you wish to contact the University Archives for further information about the administrative records survey, we welcome your questions:

 University of Chicago Archives